 - 1 pound escarole cleaned & chopped

-- 1 tablespoon lemon juice Optional - used to cut bitterness
+- 1 tablespoon lemon juice Optional - used to cut the bitterness

 - 4 cups chicken stock